Fluid dynamics: Equations

 In addition to the above, fluids are assumed to obey the continuum assumption.
-Fluids are composed of molecules that collide with one another and solid objects.
+At small scale, all fluids are composed of molecules that collide with one another and solid objects.
 However, the continuum assumption assumes that fluids are continuous, rather than discrete.
 Consequently, it is assumed that properties such as density, pressure, temperature, and flow velocity are well-defined at infinitesimally small points in space and vary continuously from one point to another.
 The fact that the fluid is made up of discrete molecules is ignored.

 For fluids that are sufficiently dense to be a continuum, do not contain ionized species, and have flow velocities that are small in relation to the speed of light, the momentum equations for Newtonian fluids are the Navier–Stokes equations—which is a non-linear set of differential equations that describes the flow of a fluid whose stress depends linearly on flow velocity gradients and pressure.
 The unsimplified equations do not have a general closed-form solution, so they are primarily of use in computational fluid dynamics.
 The equations can be simplified in several ways, all of which make them easier to solve.
 Some of the simplifications allow some simple fluid dynamics problems to be solved in closed form.

 In addition to the mass, momentum, and energy conservation equations, a thermodynamic equation of state that gives the pressure as a function of other thermodynamic variables is required to completely describe the problem.
 An example of this would be the perfect gas equation of state:

 where p is pressure, ρ is density, and T is the absolute temperature, while R_{u} is the gas constant and M is molar mass for a particular gas.
 A constitutive relation may also be useful.